Skip to content

 One child emancipated Check whether the order must be modified.
 Many orders are not per-child orders.

 You fear address disclosure Tell DCS and legal aid before filing.
-DCS warns an address may be released during modification.
+Ask what information may become part of the court record.

 Safety, custody, and legal help

 Child support can affect safety when the other parent is abusive, controlling, or threatening.
 Tell DCS about safety concerns in writing when possible, and ask what information may be shared.
-If you need protection order information, the South Dakota Unified Judicial System has domestic violence forms and self-help information.
+If you need protection order information, South Dakota UJS has domestic violence forms, stalking forms, vulnerable-adult protection order information, and a form help line for form questions.

 If you need legal help and cannot afford a lawyer, SD Law Help connects applicants with legal aid organizations that serve South Dakotans and members of local Tribal Nations.
-The site says the program usually contacts applicants by phone, email, or mail within two to five business days, and people with urgent deadlines should reach out to the nearest agency.
+The site says an applicant is usually contacted by phone, email, or mail within two to five business days, and people with urgent deadlines should reach out to the nearest agency.

-For parenting time and court forms, the South Dakota Unified Judicial System has a court self-help site.
-Custody, protection orders, divorce, parenting time, and child support can overlap, but they are not the same case task.
+For parenting time and court forms, use the South Dakota UJS self-help site.
+Custody, protection orders, divorce, parenting time, and child support can overlap, but they are not the same task.
 Ask the court clerk, legal aid, or a lawyer which forms fit your situation.

 Backup help while child support is pending

 Child support can take time, especially if a parent must be located, served, or taken to court.
 While you wait, check other help paths that fit your household.
-These are not a replacement for child support, but they may help with urgent needs.
+These are not replacements for child support, but they may help with urgent needs.

 Phone scripts you can use